AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

 1. Extract the downloaded `config.zip` file which was generated in the previous exercise while creating the Developer Console Project.
 This zip contains two files:
    * `private.key`
    * `certificate_pub.crt`
-1. Open the `private.key` file in a text editor and copy all the content available.
+1. Open the `private.key` file in a text editor and copy the contents.
 1. In Postman, on the **Manage Environments** > **Edit** modal which is still open from the last exercise, paste copied values in front of **PRIVATE_KEY** in the **Initial Value** and **Current Value** columns.
 1. Select the **Update** button to save your PRIVATE_KEY and the updated environment name.
     ![Private Key pasted into Postman](assets/postman-privateKey.png)